rpmuller/ePubs/WesternPhilosophy.md

 eagle, but he, in revenge, caused a number of them to be put to death.
 He died in 4 BC, and soon after his death the Romans abolished the kingship, putting Judea under a procurator.
-Pontius Pilate, who became procurator in A.U.
-26, was tactless, and was soon retired.
+Pontius Pilate, who became procurator in AD 26, was tactless, and was soon retired.

 In AD 66, the Jews, led by the party of the Zealots, rebelled